junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 He also realizes he can only see through his right eye, and the whole view is unbalanced, saturated in foggy red.
 He blinks hard, trying vainly to clear the view.

 Bobby shakes his barrel, waving at his good eye to catch his attention.
-"Are you listening to me, Angel?
-Do you want to take another bullet or what?
+"You listening to me, Angel?
+You want to take another bullet or what?
 We don't have all day."

 "Not angel," Jimmy croaks slowly, feeling his throat as husky and dry as sandpapers.
 He can taste rusty metal smell of blood on his tongue.